rndme/vcc/README.md

 * `displayName` on definition is REQUIRED to defines the tagName
 * no `ref` _String_ support, but does accept _Functions_ (which are recommended)
 * tag names must use a `vcc-` prefix and _no_ uppercase letters to conform with HTML5 Custom Elements
+* since it appears in the DOM, setting a component's attributes at run-time is ok, and updates `props`

 ## General Conversion Routine